-Keywords

-Beam matching; r.m.s. emittance; laminar beam; plasma acceleration; space charge effects; r.m.s. envelope equations.

-1 Introduction

-Light sources based on high-gain free electron lasers or future high-energy linear colliders require the production, acceleration and transport up to the interaction point of low divergence, high-charge density electron bunches [1].
-Many effects contribute in general to the degradation of the final beam quality, including chromatic effects, wake fields, emission of coherent radiation, and accelerator misalignments.
-Space charge effects and mismatch with the focusing and accelerating devices typically contribute to emittance degradation of high-charge density beams [2], hence the control of beam transport and acceleration is the leading edge for high-quality beam production.

-In particular, further development of plasma-based accelerators requires careful phase space matching between plasma acceleration stages, and between plasma stages and traditional accelerator components.
-It represents a very critical issue and a fundamental challenge for high-quality beam production and its applications.
-Without proper matching, significant emittance growth may occur when the beam is propagating through different stages and components due to the large differences of transverse focusing strength.
+1 Introduction Light sources based on high-gain free electron lasers or future high-energy linear colliders require the production, acceleration, and transport up to the interaction point of low divergence, high charge-density electron bunches [1].
+Many effects contribute in general to degradation of the final beam quality, including chromatic effects, wake fields, emission of coherent radiation, and accelerator misalignments.
+Space charge effects and mismatch with focusing and accelerating devices typically contribute to emittance degradation of high charge-density beams [2]; hence, control of beam transport and acceleration is the leading edge for high-quality beam production.
+Space charge effects represent a very critical issue and a fundamental challenge for high-quality beam production and its applications.
+Without proper matching, significant emittance growth may occur when the beam is propagating through different stages and components, owing to the large differences of transverse focusing strength.
 This unwanted effect is even more serious in the presence of finite energy spread.

-In this paper we introduce from basic principles the main concepts of beam focusing and transport in modern accelerators using the beam envelope equation as a convenient mathematical tool.
+In this paper we introduce, from basic principles, the main concepts of beam focusing and transport in modern accelerators using the beam envelope equation as a convenient mathematical tool.
 Matching conditions suitable for preserving beam quality are derived from the model for significant beam dynamics regimes.
-An extension of the model to the case of plasma accelerators is introduced.
-The understanding of similarities and differences with respect to traditional accelerators is also emphasized.
 A more detailed discussion of the previous topics can be found in the many classical textbooks on this subject, as listed in Refs.
 [3-6].

-2 Laminar and non-laminar beams

-An ideal high-charge particle beam has orbits that flow in layers that never intersect, as occurs in a laminar fluid.
+2 Laminar and non-laminar beams An ideal high-charge particle beam has orbits that flow in layers that never intersect, as occurs in a laminar fluid.
 Such a beam is often called a laminar beam.
-More precisely, a laminar beam satisfies the following two conditions [6].

-- 1 All particles at a given position have identical transverse velocities.
-On the contrary, the orbits of two particles that start at the same position could separate and later cross each other. - 2 Assuming the beam propagates along the z axis, the magnitudes of the slopes of the trajectories in the transverse directions x and y, given by x'(z) = dx / dz and y'(z) = dy / dz, are linearly proportional to the displacement from the z axis of beam propagation.
+More precisely, a laminar beam satisfies the following two conditions [6]: - i) all particles at a given position have identical transverse velocities.
+On the contrary, the orbits of two particles that start at the same position could separate and later cross each other. - ii) assuming that the beam propagates along the z axis, the magnitudes of the slopes of the trajectories in the transverse directions x and y, given by x'(z) = dx/dz and y'(z) = dy/dz, are linearly proportional to the displacement from the z axis of beam propagation.
 Trajectories of interest in beam physics are always confined to the inside of small, near-axis regions, and the transverse momentum is much smaller than the longitudinal momentum, $p{x,y} \ll p_z \approx p$.
 As a consequence, it is convenient in most cases to use the small angle, or paraxial, approximation, which allows us to write the useful approximate expressions $x' = p_x/p_z \approx p_x/p$ and $y' = p_y/p_z \approx p_x/p$.

-To help understand the features and the advantages of a laminar beam propagation, the following figures compare the typical behaviour of a laminar and of a non-laminar (or thermal) beam.
+To help understand the features and advantages of a laminar beam propagation, the following figures compare the typical behaviour of a laminar and a non-laminar (or thermal) beam.
 Figure 1 illustrates an example of orbit evolution of a laminar mono-energetic beam with half width x_0 along a simple beam line with an ideal focusing element (solenoid, magnetic quadrupoles, or electrostatic transverse fields are usually adopted to this end), represented by a thin lens located at the longitudinal coordinate z = 0.
-In an ideal lens, focusing (defocusing) forces are linearly proportional to the displacement from the symmetry axis z so that the lens maintains the laminar flow of the beam.
+In an ideal lens, focusing (defocusing) forces are linearly proportional to the displacement from the symmetry axis z, so that the lens maintains the laminar flow of the beam.